 In response to the evolving needs of Connecticut’s health and human services workforce, Dr. Bulmer opened Southern’s new College of Health and Human Services building in September 2022 and together with her team has introduced several new innovative degree programs, including a Doctorate of Social Work, B.S.
 Healthcare Studies, M.S.
 Occupational Therapy, M.S. in Athletic Training, Executive MPH, and BSRT Respiratory Therapy.
 Dr. Bulmer also spearheaded converting programs to be more accessible to students through online classes.

 As dean of Southern’s College of Health and Human Services, Dr. Bulmer also oversaw the opening of new departments and centers at the university to improve the health of the Southern and New Haven communities, including the Community Alliance for Research and Engagement (CARE), Institute for Adapted Sport and Inclusive Recreation, the Connecticut Health and Mental Performance Center (CHAMP), and the Department of Healthcare Systems and Innovation.
-Her college has secured more than $20 million in external funding to expand workforce partnerships and advance health equity in Connecticut communities.
+Under hear leadership, her college has secured more than $20 million in external funding to expand workforce partnerships and advance health equity in Connecticut communities.

 Dr. Bulmer received her Ph.D. in health education from Texas Woman’s University, a B.S. in physical education from California State University Hayward and an M.S. in physical education with a focus on exercise physiology from the University of Oregon.
 “Southern is on the rise with increased student enrollment, national recognition of its degree programs, and its designation as Connecticut’s only Research 2 University, placing it among an elite group of universities nationwide.
 Southern has been my home for 26 years.
 Every day, I see how our incredible administrators, faculty, and staff enrich students’ lives,” said Dr. Bulmer.
 “As interim president, I’m excited to work hand-in-hand with faculty, staff, students, community members, and other key stakeholders to take Southern to new heights and build on its legacy.”